Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

-In Burma's cities, groups of six or more travellers use latest model air-conditioned buses with 20 to 30 seats to get around.
+In Myanmar (Burma)'s cities, groups of six or more travellers use latest model air-conditioned buses with 20 to 30 seats to get around.
 Modern sedan cars and minibuses are used with smaller groups and in more remote locations.
 Where road conditions are bumpy, 4WD vehicles are used.

-Internet services in Burma are generally inexpensive outside hotels, and widely available.
+Internet services in Myanmar (Burma) are generally inexpensive outside hotels, and widely available.
+Hotels often have internet and email services which are convenient but a little more costly.
 Telephone and internet connections can be unreliable throughout the country, especially outside the large cities.
-You will most likely find your mobile phone won't work in Burma, even with global roaming.
+You will most likely find your mobile phone won't work in Myanmar, even with global roaming.
 International phone facilities can be found in the main towns and cities, though call costs are expensive.

 Most hotels provide international direct dial for additional costs.
 Reverse charge calls are also available in major centres for a fee.
 International post charges are slightly less than in Western countries, and it can take 14 days to reach its destination.
 Customs officials inspect outgoing packages at the post office before they are sealed, and boxes are usually available.